tijanastankovic/healthcare-ai-interoperability-system/README.md

 - Random Forest
 - Support Vector Machine (SVM)

-The best-performing model is automatically selected, saved as `model.pkl`, and used by the ML service during prediction.
+The best-performing model is automatically selected and used by the ML service during prediction.
+Based on model evaluation, Decision Tree achieved the best performance and was saved as `model.pkl`.

 ### Input Features
 - Age